 The editors look for original work which expounds on new empirical or research-based data.
 Papers which advance creative and distinctive approaches to existing literature will also be considered.
 The journal is committed to promoting ‘unheard’ voices and original research that stretch beyond popular trends.

 The journal seeks to publish writers with a clear vision of how their work makes a positive contribution to the wider discourse on Africa.
 The editors encourage authors to engage with innovative ideas and fearless arguments.

-One of the core aims of the journal is to promote work with a potential for producing a long-term impact, either through innovative research or generating creative solutions.
-Papers that reflect our mission to influence change makers into building more sustainable futures, are encouraged.
+One of the core aims of the journal is to promote work with a potential for producing long-term impact, either through innovative research or by generating creative solutions.
+Papers that reflect our mission to influence change makers into building more sustainable futures, are particularly encouraged.

 Articles should follow expected academic standards in terms of their structure.
 Although there is no prescriptive format, the structure of the manuscript should remain constant and accessible throughout and must fit with the arguments made.

 The journal aims to publish papers written in a scholarly style and with academic content that is coherent, relevant and pertinent.
 The editors welcome papers on complex ideas which are exposed in an appropriate and easily accessible style.